Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Numerical Results

 \subsection{IEEE-NASPI Oscillation Source Location Contest}

-The proposed methodology in this paper was applied in the IEEE-NASPI Oscillation Source Location Contest \cite{OSL}.
-A total of 13 cases were studied with the following characteristics \cite{OSLcases}.
+The proposed methodology was applied in the IEEE-NASPI Oscillation Source Location (OSL) Contest \cite{OSL}.
+A total of 13 cases were studied with the following characteristics.
 Synthetic PMU measurements of bus voltage and branch current phasors from multiple locations of the test system were provided.
 There was a 30 seconds leading window before the event and 60 seconds time window after that, total 90 seconds of data.
 White noise was added to the load during simulation to mimic random load fluctuations.
-Powertech Lab's TSAT software was used for the time-domain simulation.
-EPRI's PMU Emulator was used to process the simulation results to mimic PMU device performance, a mix of P Class (2-cycle window) and M Class (6-cycle window) PMUs were used.
-EPRI's Synchrophasor Data Conditioning Tool was used to process the synthetic PMU data to introduce data quality problems.
-Each data set consisted of four text files for Bus voltage magnitudes, Bus voltage angles, Branch current magnitudes, and Branch current angles.
-From a participation of 21 teams, our Team reached third place \cite{OSLwinners}.
+EPRI's PMU Emulator was used to process the simulation results to mimic PMU device performance, a mix of P Class and M Class PMUs were used.
+EPRI's Synchrophasor Data Conditioning Tool was used to process the synthetic PMU data to introduce data quality problems \cite{OSL}.
+From a participation of 21 teams, our Team reached third place \cite{OSL}.
+Below, we present some of the most representative cases.